Iditarod Fast Facts

-(CNN)Here's a look at the Iditarod, the most well-known dogsled race in the world.
-It is named after the Iditarod Trail, an old mail and supply route, traveled by dogsleds from Seward and Knik to Nome, Alaska.
+(CNN)Here's a look at the Iditarod dogsled race.
+The event is named after the Iditarod Trail, an old mail and supply route, traveled by dogsleds from Seward and Knik to Nome, Alaska.

-March 15, 2016 - Dallas Seavey wins his fourth Iditarod in five years.
-Additionally, he sets a new race record, beating his previous 2014 record.
+March 14, 2017 - Mitch Seavey wins his third Iditarod and sets a new time record.
+Seavey becomes both the fastest and oldest winner.

 Facts:

-The race ranges from 975 to 998 miles long, based on whether the southern or northern route is being run.
+The race ranges from 975 to 998 miles long, depending on whether the southern or northern route is being run.
 The length can also vary from year to year based on course conditions.

-The race ranges from 975 to 998 miles long, based on whether the southern or northern route is being run.
+The race ranges from 975 to 998 miles long, depending on whether the southern or northern route is being run.
 The length can also vary from year to year based on course conditions.

 The race traditionally begins on the first Saturday in March, starting in Anchorage and ending in Nome.

 The beginning of the race in Anchorage is considered a ceremonial start.
 The competitive part of the race usually begins the next day in Willow, but depends on weather conditions.

 There may be only one musher (person who drives the sled) per team.

-There are, on average, 16 dogs on each team.
+There are 12-16 dogs on each team.
 At least five dogs must be in harness (pulling the sled) at the finish line.

-The dogs are usually Alaskan or Siberian Huskies and are tested for strength and endurance before being selected.
+The most popular breed of dog is the Alaskan Husky, according to National Geographic.
+The animals get tested for strength and endurance before being selected.

 There are about 25 checkpoints at which each participant must stop.